jhan15/neural_style_transfer/README.md

 ### Visualize feature maps

-Only display the first 10 feature maps of each conv layer.
+Only the first 10 feature maps of each conv layer are displayed.

 #### Content